Frequently Asked Questions

 Firstly, submit your application form here.
-If your not sure about something, then give us a call or email first.
-After submitting your appication form, you should receive an email from us advising you on the next steps.
-If your selected for an interview, we’ll arrage a time for us to meet and once your interview is complete we’ll let you know within 8 hours if you’ve been successful.
+If you’re not sure about something, then give us a call or email first.
+After submitting your application form, you should receive an email from us advising you on the next steps.
+We’ll arrange a time for us to meet and once your interview is complete we’ll let you know within 8 hours if you’ve been successful.

 - Anyone who identifies as a woman or is a part of the diverse gender community (trans*, gender-queer, gender non-conforming, etc.)

 - Anyone who belongs to a racial group under-represented in tech (Māori, Pacific Islander, Aboriginal etc)

 We fund a limited amount of loans per year.
 These are at the discretion of Dev Academy and for students who would otherwise be unable to attend the course.

 It’s in the pipeline – Dev Academy is working on getting NZQA approved, but unfortunately at this stage students are unable to seek assistance such as interest free loans through Studylink.

 Our program is designed to be intense – the amount of time spent varies on the person, but everyone works incredibly hard.
 The structure and time varies – depending on which phase of the course you are in.
 The program is split into to main phases: